A-Legg/unfinished-asteroids/Chapter-2,-Scaling.md

 I have contacted Mike and here are some of his tips:

-> You can find the main file in `script/App.js` - we are using playground.js and you should be able to figure out what to do out of [their docs on scaling](http://canvasquery.com/playground-scaling).
+> You can find the main file in `script/App.js` - we are using playground.js and you should be able to figure out what to do from [their docs on scaling](http://canvasquery.com/playground-scaling).